Allow these Carol Dweck quotes about her theory on the growth mindset to allow you to foster and empower your own.

 6. A company that cannot self-correct cannot thrive. – Carol Dweck

 7. Picture your brain forming new connections as you meet the challenge and learn.
 Keep on going. – Carol Dweck

 Everyday Application: By picturing the new connections forming and being rewarded for meeting a challenge or learning something, you can create a neural pathway.
-Keep doing that and you will be surprised at the changes it makes in your thought process and reactions.
+Keep doing that, and the changes it makes in your thought process and reactions will surprise you.